lepekinoi/ASUS-PRIME-Z370-A-Hackintoshed/README.md

 - Wifi + Bluetooth PCI Card : https://www.amazon.fr/gp/offer-listing/B00MBP25UK/ref=dp_olp_new_mbc?ie=UTF8&condition=new
 - Sabrent Rocket 4.0 500GB (Largeur du câble :	x4 - Vitesse de la liaison :	8.0 GT/s)

-SMBIOS:
+SMBIOS: Working on DRM ...
 iMacPro1,1
 or
 iMac19,1

 -Full Working

--With VEGA 64 -> No fan speed problem
--No sleep problem
+-With VEGA 64 -> No fan speed problem -no more patch neeeded -No sleep problem
 -No black screen

-For Step 2: After you've got to built you're own SMBIOS values with iMacPro1,1
+For Step 2: After you've got to built you're own SMBIOS values with iMacPro1,1 or iMac19,1 iGpu disable or not in BIOS iMacPro1,1 must be disable iMac19,1 could be enable or not, systeml not affected

 Good luck!